huggingface/datasets/datasets/cdt/README.md

 ### Data Fields

 - sentence: an anonymized tweet in polish
-- target: 1 if tweet is described as bullying, 0 otherwise
+- target: 1 if tweet is described as bullying, 0 otherwise.
+The test set doesn't have labels so -1 is used instead.

 ### Data Splits